 March is Trisomy Awareness Month.
-March is the 3rd month of the year so it seems fitting that it would be the month chosen to raise awareness and education about Trisomy conditions.
+Because March is the 3rd month of the year, it seems fitting that it would be the month chosen to raise awareness and education about Trisomy conditions.
 A trisomy condition is a genetic condition where there is an extra copy of a chromosome.
 Your body has 23 pairs of chromosomes, which equals 46 total chromosomes.
-A person gets half of its chromosomes from each of their parents.
+A person gets half of their chromosomes from each of their parents.
 When your body has an extra copy of a chromosome (trisomy), your body has 47 total chromosomes.
 Trisomy can result in a full-term baby but most often causes a miscarriage during the first three months of pregnancy.

 Join our cause.
 Help us raise awareness about Trisomy 18 by sharing the E.WE Foundation on social media and with your colleagues, family, and friends.
 You can also support our awareness efforts by donating to the E.WE Foundation.
 100% of your gift supports our efforts of advocacy and education.